usgs/ps2ff/README.md

 `RrupRjbMeanVar_SingleEvent.py` roduces tables of Repi-to-Rrup and Repi-to-Rjb ratios and variances as a function of backazimuth for a particular earthquake magnitude and hypocentral depth.
-Example config file "test_single.ini".
+Example config file is `<repository>/tests/config/test_single.ini`.

 The parameters are the same as for `run_ps2ff`, with the addition of:
 - `M` The earthquake magnitude.